inflearn logo

 -What state is my writing in right now?

--Why does it still lack persuasiveness even after multiple revisions?
+-Why does it still lack persuasiveness even after revising it multiple times?

 -What is lacking, and what is unnecessary?